Disney Fantasy It’s a Small World Nursery… You’ll want it to be a small world after all 🙂

 It’s a Small World Nursery’s Policies & Procedures:

-I spoke with Manda, one of the lovely staff members about the policies the It’s A Small World Nursery follows.
+I spoke with Manda, one of the lovely staff members, about the policies that It’s a Small World Nursery follows.
 For infants aged 14mos. and younger, the ratio of staff to babies is 1-4.
 For older babies aged 14mos. and up, the ratio is 1-6.
 There is usually a staff of 8 standing by, but they can always call someone in if things get busy.
-On the Dream the maximum number of babies they could manage was 28, and Manda anticipated the same for the Fantasy.
+On the Disney Dream, the maximum number of babies they could manage was 28.
+Manda anticipated the same for the Disney Fantasy.
 Reservations are recommended, but they can take walk-ins as capacity allows.

 As with the Oceaneer Club and Lab, you can pre-register your kids online.
 Check under “My Cruise Plans” in your online cruise profile for the option for registering.
 Wristbands are not given for the little ones.
 The It’s a Small World Nursery is open from 9am to 11pm – sometimes opening at 7am – and they offer open house time during the first two at-sea days.